Are False Indigo Deer Resistant?

 Will False Indigo Come Back After Deer Eat Them?

-False Indigo is a tough perennial and on the odd occasion that deer sample them, the plants will suffer no long-term damage and will grow back fine the following spring.
-However, any damage done during the plant’s growing season will remain visible and will interfere with the plant’s normal growth process for that season.
-As False Indigo blooms at the end of long stalks, any area damaged by deer in early spring would certainly halt the flowering for that year.
+False Indigo is a tough perennial and if deer were to sample it, the plant should suffer no long-term damage and will grow back fine the following spring.
+You can trim any damaged stems to tidy the shape of the plant.
+As False Indigo blooms at the end of long stalks, any area damaged by deer in early spring could impact flowering for that year.

-False Indigo blooms on new growth, so the following season would not be affected by deer predation the previous season.
 Fertilizing a False Indigo after deer browsing is not recommended.
-False Indigo are not lovers of artificially fertilized soils, and fertilizing them may boost foliage production at the expense of blooming.
+False Indigo are not heavy feeders and fix their own nitrogen in the soil.
+Fertilizing them may boost foliage production at the expense of blooming.